wehkamp/blaze-simtainer-game/README.md

 ## 6. Documentation

-Most parts of the code is documented.
+Most of the code is documented.
 This means that if you have knowledge of Unity and C# it should be easy to make your own adjustments.

 **Every** manager in the game is a Singleton, all managers can reach to each others publics to retrieve information.